11Afro11/11Afro11.github.io/index.md

 - #### On Going **Indra**

     Working as a software engineer creating airport simulation software.
-Written in C++ and C. Also I’ve been developing plugins for Autodesk Maya in C++ and Python.
+Written in C++ and C#.
+Also I’ve been developing plugins for Autodesk Maya in C++ and Python.

     - Support and development of improvements in the internal modeling tool.
 Fixing some internal bugs and developing a new tool to create and assign atlas textures